OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- when size goes bigger, reverse animation

+- do not change world until new frame is there.

+- do not trigger level animation when size doesn't change

+- a mode with limited visibility (a circle around the ship)

 - animate colors of "You win / You lost" using colors of numbers for win / colors of explosions for lost